lindamood/lindamood.github.io/index.md

 <div class="work-highlight-description" markdown="1">

 <h3>Library of Congress</h3>
-<p>I started working at the Library of Congress in January of 2020.
-In my current role, I lead user experience research and design activities for a multiyear U.S. Copyright Office modernization initiative.
+<p>I started at the Library of Congress in January of 2020.
+I lead user experience research and design activities for a multiyear U.S. Copyright Office modernization initiative.
 In this role, I work as a lead UX designer on an agile scrum team responsible for the development of a new copyright registration system, and work with UX and software development colleagues on the management and maintenance of a design system used by all Enterprise Copyright System applications.</p>

 **[Learn more about my work at the Library of Congress](/loc/)**